Get Rates Near You!

 1. Cost cutting

-Take a look at your expenses, and see where you might be able to cut back.
-Think in terms of what discretionary items you might have to do without entirely if you lost your job, and reduce those expenditures at least to some degree to help you prepare for an emergency.
+Take a look at your expenses and see where you might be able to cut back.
+Think about what discretionary items you might have to do entirely if you lost your job, and reduce those expenditures to at least some degree to help you prepare for an emergency.

 2. Bank your raise